yazanziyad98/Gov_DWH_Pipeline/README.md

     .load()
 ```

-Instead of hardcoding bounds (which goes stale the moment rows are added), the job **discovers them at runtime** with a cheap MIN/MAX query, then issues 15 concurrent `WHERE partition_col BETWEEN x AND y` queries against MySQL.
-Cursor-based fetch (`fetchsize=5000`) keeps the JDBC driver from materializing entire result sets in memory.
+Instead of hardcoding bounds (which go stale the moment rows are added), the job **discovers them at runtime** with a cheap MIN/MAX query, then issues 15 concurrent `WHERE partition_col BETWEEN x AND y` queries against MySQL.
+The null guard catches empty tables before they produce a confusing JVM error.
+Cursor-based fetch (`useCursorFetch=true` + `fetchsize=5000`) prevents the JDBC driver from materializing the entire result set in memory before yielding the first row.

-### Automatic type conversion
+### 2. Automatic type conversion

 The source columns arrive as strings.
 The job re-types them on read: